 Apolipoprotein B

-Apolipoprotein B-100 (also called apolipoprotein B or apo B) is a protein that is involved in the metabolism of lipids and is the main protein constituent of lipoproteins such as very low-density lipoprotein (VLDL) and low-density lipoprotein (LDL, the "bad cholesterol").
+Apolipoprotein B (also called apo B) is a protein that is involved in the metabolism of lipids.
+It is considered a better marker of heart disease risk than other cholesterol markers, such as LDL.